toalexjin/c11httpd/README.md

 - **High Performance**: c11httpd library leverages Linux asynchronous IO, could support over 10,000 concurrent connections.
-Although c11httpd is written in C++, it does not create objects arbitrarily, which might cause performance issue (For instance, it uses C-style doubly linked lists to save active & free connections). c11httpd is trying to get a good balance between C++ OOP/Meta-programming & C data structure.
+Although c11httpd is written in C++, it does not create objects arbitrarily, which might cause performance issue.
+For instance, c11httpd uses C-style doubly linked lists to save active & free connections. c11httpd is trying to get a good balance between C++ OOP/Meta-programming & C data structure.
 - **Simple Implementation**: Some C++ libraries (e.g. **boost**) are too crazy, use meta-programming (C++ Template) too much, although in some cases there is a better C-style solution.
 That's probably why **Linus Torvalds** dislikes C++ language.
-Meta-programming looks very cool (I used to like it very much :smile:) but might bring troubles:
+Meta-programming looks very cool (I used to like it very much :sleeping:) but might bring troubles:
    - Build failure error message is not easy-to-read.
    - Not easy to debug code with gdb.
    - Team members might have trouble to read the code.